VPAC/superlinux/supercomputingwithlinux.md

 `rename 's/\.txt$/\.bak'/' *.txt`

-**Split**
+**Split and CSplit**

 There are a number of commands that manipulate not just the names of files, but the contents as well.
 For example, the command `split` can be used to split large files into smaller components, such as a large data file that needs to be split into smaller components for editing.

 The general syntax is `split [OPTION]...
 [INPUT [PREFIX]]`.
 Options include byte (-b #) or linecount (-l #, default of 1000) for the new files, the input is the filename and the prefix is the output, `PREFIXaa`, `PREFIXab etc`.

-The command `split -d -l100 filename newfilename` will split a file into new files of 100 lines indicated in order by a numeric suffix. e.g., `split -d -l100 quakes.csv newquakes`
+The command `split -d -l100 filename newfilename` will split a file into new files of 100 lines indicated in order by a numeric suffix. e.g., `split -d -l100 quakes.csv newquakes`.

+A variation is `csplit` ("context split") which breaks up a file according to context.
+Whereas split breaks up files according to fixed size or line number, `csplit` breaks up files into irregular sizes according to the expression.
+The following example looks for the regular expression '-37.' (a latitude) and breaks files up accordingly.

+`csplit quakes.csv '/-37./' {*}`

 **Sort and Uniq**